Teagankeith/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM is the document object module, it has to do whenever a website is loading into a browser, the DOM takes the HTML and CSS and combines it into the DOM so that way we can manipulate it with JS.

 2. What is an event?
+An event is something that the user does on the webpage.
+Anything from moving the mouse of certain elements, to clicking or holding down certain keys.

 3. What is an event listener?
+An event lister is something that developers use to listen for specific events that the user is creating and makes functions based off of the event that was passed.
+If the developer isn't listening for the event, nothing happens.

 4. Why would we convert a NodeList into an Array?
+Array.from

 5. What is a component?
+A component is certain things on the page, from cards on the side or an certain group of elements with their own specific class names or IDs.

 ### Git Set up